18F/handbook/_pages/policies/tech-policies/security-incidents.md

 ## Glossary

+### Availability
-- **Availability** means the availability of the services we provide.
+Means the availability of the services we provide.
 If an app goes down or something we expect to be running stops running, those are availability issues.
 This only refers to production systems (it's fine if your demo app crashes), and only to unexpected downtime.
 If you decide to shut something down temporarily for maintenance — go for it, not an incident.

-- **Confidentiality** - means: secrets.
+### Confidentiality
+think: secrets.
 Personal information (PII) — names, phone numbers, social security numbers, etc — is one kind of secret, but so are your passwords, service credentials, internal non-public documents, etc. Any time you suspect that confidential information may have been leaked outside TTS, you should open an incident.

+- ### Integrity
-- **Integrity** means the the soundness/fitness of purpose of our systems or information.
+The soundness/fitness of purpose of our systems or information.
 So if a backup was lost, or an app stopped logging for a while, or some documents got deleted, those are integrity issues.
 Sometimes these can indicate deeper incidents (like an attacker deleting logs to cover their tracks), so it's important to report these.

 ## Contacts